project-oak/oak/experimental/tf_proxy/README.md

 # Attested TensorFlow Proxy

-This directory contains a proof-of-concept implementation of a remote atteststaion proxy that connects to a TensorFlow serving instance.
-It also contains a client to connect to the proxy and do inference against a model.
+This directory contains a proof-of-concept implementation of a remote attestation proxy that connects to a TensorFlow model server instance.
+It also contains a client to connect to the proxy and do inference against a model hosted on the model server.

-This example assumes that the TensorFlow Model Server binary is installed.
+This example assumes that the TensorFlow model server binary is installed locally.
 See https://github.com/tensorflow/serving/blob/master/tensorflow_serving/g3doc/setup.md for more information.